sinus-x/rubbergoddess/README.md

 Build a docker container with `docker build .`.

-To run the bot, run `docker-compose down && docker-compose up --build`, optionally with `--detached` parameter.
+To run the bot, run `docker-compose down && docker-compose up --build`, optionally with `--detach` parameter.

 ### Option B: Local setup